devopsdays Chicago - Propose

-There are four ways to propose a topic at devopsdays:
+There are two ways to propose a topic at devopsdays:

-- A 30-minute talk presented to the entire conference audience, usually in the mornings.
+- A 20-minute talk presented to the entire conference audience

 - An Ignite talk presented during the Ignite sessions (scheduling varies).
 These are 5 minutes talks with slides auto-advancing every 15 seconds (20 slides total).

 Virtual Event Details

 This event will be taking place virtually!
 Here are a few things to keep in mind as you consider proposing: